Find answers to your questions on Schroders and the Real Return (Managed Fund) ASX: GROW here.

 What is an objective-based strategy?

-Objective-based investing starts with the objective in mind such as GROW’s inflation +5% p.a. (before fees) return objective, rather than an arbitrary benchmark index or a fixed strategic allocation.
+Objective-based investing starts with the objective in mind such as GROW’s To achieve a return of CPI¹ plus 4% to 5% p.a. before fees over rolling 3-year periods, rather than an arbitrary benchmark index or a fixed strategic allocation.
 An objective-based target is generally focused on generating a return above Australian inflation (which is referred to as a ‘real’ return).

 Traditional investment theory assumes that over the long term, the more risk you take, the higher your return.
 This is why the typical ‘balanced’ funds set a fixed long-term asset allocation (say, 60% equities and 40% bonds).
 While the approach might work over the long term, it can result in short-term capital losses.

-Simon Doyle, the Portfolio Manager of GROW, says: “Over long periods of time, our strategy should deliver something like a traditional balanced fund, just without the variability of returns.
-GROW would probably underperform equity markets when they are running hot but should certainly do better in a weak environment.”
+Simon Doyle, the Portfolio Manager of the Schroder Real Return (Managed Fund), says: “Over long periods of time, our strategy should deliver something like a traditional balanced fund, just without the variability of returns.
+GROW (Schroder Real Return [Managed Fund]) would probably underperform equity markets when they are running hot but should certainly do better in a weak environment.”

-What should I expect from my investment in grow?
+What should I expect from my investment in the Schroder Real Return (Managed Fund)?

 Information about Schroders